KamadoTanjiro-beep/ESP8266-Water-Pump-Controller/README.md

 </details>

 ## ⚖️ License
-This project is available under permissive terms.
-Users must:
+This project is licensed under GNU GPL v3.
+You are free to:
+- 🔄 Use, modify, and distribute the code
-- 🔗 Attribute the original project
+- 🔧 Use the code commercially
-- ⚠️ Take full responsibility for implementation
-- 🚫 Not use for commercial purposes without permission
+- 📄 Patent use

+Under the following conditions:
+- 📝 Source code must be made available when distributing
+- 📋 A copy of the license and copyright notice must be included
+- 🔄 Modifications must be released under the same license
+- 📜 Changes made to the code must be documented

-> **⚠️ Disclaimer**: This is a DIY project.
-Use at your own risk.
-Not meant for 24/7 operation.
+> **⚠️ Disclaimer**: This is a DIY project involving high voltage electricity.
+> - No warranty is provided
+> - Use at your own risk
+> - Not meant for 24/7 operation
+> - Authors are not liable for any damages or injuries

+For more details, see the [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## 🤝 Support
 - 🐛 [Report Issues](https://github.com/KamadoTanjiro-beep/Water-Pump-Controller/issues)